-“We are non-judgmental as we give evidence based information to help families.
+“We are non-judgmental as give evidence based information to help families.

 “We don’t replace midwives as we aren’t medically trained, and while some doulas aren’t trained I have undertaken training and CPD, there is also a mentoring programme to help expand our knowledge we can impart to families.”

-There are different types of doula - pregnancy, birthing and postnatal, some do all three stages, others only one or two and each usually has a speciality be it hypnobirthing, breast feeding support or massage.
+There are different types of doula - pregnancy, birthing and postnatal, some do all of it, others parts and each usually has a specialty be it hypnobirthing, breast feeding support or massage.

 Aimee is a mum of two and a postnatal doula.
-She first became aware of doulas when she supported her sister in labour 15 years ago at home and the midwife commented that Aimee should consider becoming one.
+It first started when she supported her sister when she was in labour 15 years ago at home and the midwife commented that Aimee should consider becoming one.